twbs/bootstrap/docs/layout/grid.md

 {% endhighlight %}

 Save your changes and recompile to have a brand new set of predefined grid classes for column widths, offsets, pushes, and pulls.
 Responsive visibility utilities will also be updated to use the custom breakpoints.

+### Example: Mixing percentages and specific widths

+It's also possible to mix relative and specific widths for your `$container-max-widths`, this way you can have a specific width for one breakpoint and a relative width for another.

+{% highlight scss %}
+$container-max-widths: (
+        sm: 100%,
+        md: 100%,
+        lg: 940px,
+        xl: 1140px
+);
+{% endhighlight %}

+In this specific example the width of the container is 100% when the `$grid-breakpoints` sm or md are used, while for larger breakpoints, the website is still limited to a specific width.